joeyates/imap-backup/README.md

 There are two types of backups:

 * Backup - progressively save a local copy of all emails,
-* Mirror - add and delete emails from the local backup to keep it up to date with the account.
+* Mirror - adds and deletes emails from the local copy to keep it up to date with the account.

 # What You Can Do with a Backup